-■ The directory in which the native interface file weblogicocixx.sl resides.
+• The directory in which the native interfaces (driver files) libweblogicoci39.sl and libweblogicoxa39.so for Oracle 9i reside.
 For example:

-'''

-$WL HOME/lib/hpux11/ocixx

-'''
+\$WL\HOME/server/lib/hpux11/oci901\8

-■ The directory in which vendor-supplied libraries from Oracle reside.
+• The directory in which vendor-supplied libraries from Oracle reside.
 The location of the directory containing your Oracle client libraries varies, depending on your installation.
 For example: